FREE Museum Days in the Fairfield and New Haven Area

-A host of museums in Fairfield County and New Haven County offer free admission on certain days of the month.
+A host of museums in Fairfield County and New Haven County offer free admission on certain days of the month or promote free admission all the time for young kids.
 Check out the latest exhibit at the Aldrich, see a classic at Yale Peabody, or something from the bronze age at Fairfield University.
 Best part is that you can do it for free during their free admission times in these Fairfield County and New Haven area museums.

 Stepping Stones Museum for Children (Photo courtesy of D. Whittemore)